ChunxinZheng/Pseudo-Compiler/README.md

 ### SIMPL-F: Supporting Functions
 Syntax for defining functions in SIMPL-F: <br>
 A program now is a sequence of functions.
-If there is a main function, that function si applied with no arguments to run the program; otherwise, the program does nothing (pretty much like how C works). <br> <br>
+If there is a main function, that function is applied with no arguments to run the program; otherwise, the program does nothing (pretty much like how C works). <br> <br>
   program	=	function ...  <br> <br>

   function = (fun (id id ...) (vars [(id int) ...] stmt ...))